Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Steps**

-The following are the steps to issue the mobile credentials on the ID Wallet app:
+The following are the steps to issue the mobile credentials on the ID Wallet app

 <ol>
     <li>Navigate to <b>Management</b> &gt; <b>Users</b>.
 On the displayed <b>List of Users</b> page, search for the newly onboarded user.
 Under the <b>Actions Column</b>, select the <b>Issue Identity</b> icon.</li>